W&T Offshore (WTI)

 AI Analysis | Feedback

-Tracy W. Krohn, Founder, Chairman, Chief Executive Officer and President
+Tracy W. Krohn, Chairman, President, and Chief Executive Officer

-Tracy W. Krohn founded W&T Offshore in 1983 and has served as Chief Executive Officer since its inception and as Chairman of the Board since 2004.
-He previously held the title of President from the company's founding until September 2008 and again from March 2017 to the present.
-Prior to founding W&T Offshore, Mr. Krohn was a petroleum engineer and offshore drilling supervisor with Mobil Oil Corporation, and later a Senior Engineer with Taylor Energy Company from 1981 to 1983.
-From 1996 to 1997, Mr. Krohn also served as Chairman and Chief Executive Officer of Aviara Energy Corporation.
+Tracy W. Krohn founded W&T Offshore, Inc. in 1983 and has served as its Chief Executive Officer since inception and Chairman of the Board since 2004.
+A petroleum engineer, he began his career at Mobil Oil Corporation as an offshore drilling supervisor and later served as a Senior Engineer at Taylor Energy Company from 1981 to 1983.
+From 1996 to 1997, Mr. Krohn was the Chairman and Chief Executive Officer of Aviara Energy Corporation.

 Sameer Parasnis, Executive Vice President and Chief Financial Officer